Employee Onboarding- A Detailed Checklist

 - New hires learn about the company’s policies, the benefits they’ll get and so on.

 An employee onboarding process, on the other hand, is the in-depth and thorough introduction of each individual employee into the organization.

-- Onboarding is an ongoing and continuous process.
+- Successful onboarding is an ongoing and continuous process.
 It can go on for 90 days or even extend up to an entire year.